#MeToo movement puts pressure on U.S. banks to disclose diversity data

 Interest in the resolutions, Kron said, “Crested at the end of the year with the MeToo tidal wave, and I think it’s carrying through” into the 2018 spring proxy season.

-Last spring similar resolutions got around 30 percent support of votes cast, like one at First Republic Bank (FRC.N) that got 33 percent support and which Trillium has refiled for this year.
+Last spring similar resolutions got around 30 percent support of votes cast, like one at First Republic Bank that got 33 percent support and which Trillium has refiled for this year.

 A bank spokesman declined to comment on Trillium’s resolution.
 He said of the bank’s top 58 executives, more than half are women.